16 and trying not to get pregnant

 Editor's Note: CNN is committed to covering gender inequality wherever it occurs in the world.
 This story is part of As Equals, a year-long series.

-Manila, Philippines — Hazel Encarnacion, 16, breastfeeds her three-month old daughter as she walks through the narrow alleyways of Tondo, one of Manila's poorest and most crowded neighborhoods.
+Manila, Philippines — Breastfeeding her three-month-old daughter, Hazel Encarnacion, 16, walks through the narrow alleyways of Tondo, one of Manila's poorest and most crowded neighborhoods.

 The fiercely proud new mother says she wants to wait five years before having another baby.

-That's easier said than done in the Philippines, a deeply devout country where abortion is illegal, and a lack of knowledge about modern family planning methods mean that birth control isn't widely used.
+That's easier said than done in the Philippines, a deeply devout country where abortion is illegal, and a lack of knowledge about modern family planning methods means that birth control isn't widely used.
 Historically, teen pregnancy rates have held steady in the Philippines while declining elsewhere in Asia, according to the United Nations Population Fund.

 But newly released official figures point to a slight change in this trend.
 According to the Philippines' National Demographic and Health Survey for 2017, 9% of Filipino women age 15-19 had begun childbearing, down from 10% in 2013.